shresthaprince/InfoSystems/EmpathyMap.md

 * Is there a better deal you could give me?
 * Could you put me through to a relationship manager please?
 ## See
+* Call length on phone
 ## Pain
-Waiting times when trying to get in touch with an RM
+* Waiting times when trying to get in touch with an RM
+* The Interactive Voice Response Unit is too long
+* RM connects me to another RM
 ## Gain
+* Getting connected to RM with less waiting time
+* RM has extensive knowledge about the destination
+* More personalised suggestions based on skill score
 # Relationship Manager
 ## Hear
 ## Think and Feel